SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 # Introduction
 We have been assigned two proteins from a selection scan that showed positive selection in tetraploid Cochleria officinalis compared to the diploid Cochlearia pyrenica.
 The task we have is to analyse the differences in these two key proteins between two species of cochleria (diploid and tetraploid) to uncover any differences within them that may lead to this positive selection.
-In summary, we start with some sequence data and hope to end up with structural data that we can interpret visually, and through scientific studies, to compare and contrast the proteins in both diploid and tetraploid states.
+In summary, we start with some sequence data of these species and hope to end up with structural data that we can interpret visually, and through scientific studies, to compare and contrast the proteins in both diploid and tetraploid states.

 ---
 # Timeline

 > ##  1 - Find genes in reference file
-+ We begin with the files listed below and search the gff3 file with the gene IDs given in the pdf file names (g38026 and g32580 for our CASP1 and mystery gene respectively).
++ We begin with the files listed below (step 1.1) and search the gff3 file with the gene IDs given in the pdf file names (g38026 and g32580 for our CASP1 and mystery gene respectively).
 These can be searched for in any text editor with a search function.

 > ## 1.1 - Files (input)
 + file 1) C_excelsa_V5.fasta (reference genome for Arabidopsis Thaliana)